-Learn which banks use OAuth and what to do when your bank is ready to switch to OAuth.
+Learn which banks use OAuth and what to do when your bank is ready to switch.

 These banks currently use OAuth to connect with QuickBooks Online: